ivyvo-hub/Diageo-B2B-Off-Trade-Spirit-Sales-Analytics-Forecast-H1-2025-/README.md

 ![Product Performance](Images/6.%20Product%20Performance.png)

-Based on the data, we draw several insights at the category level.
+Based on the data, I draw several insights at the category level.
 To keep this section concise, only key findings and supporting numbers are highlighted here.
 Full details can be explored directly in the **Product Performance** tab of the shared Dashboard.

 | Category | Current Status | Recommendation for H2 2025 |
 |----------|----------------|-----------------------------|